TaipanRex/pyvisgraph/README.md

 ![Figure 1](docs/images/graph.png)

-Pyvisgraph is a MIT-licensed Python package for building visibility graphs from a set of simple obstacle polygons.
+Pyvisgraph is a MIT-licensed Python package for building visibility graphs from a list of simple obstacle polygons.
 The visibility graph algorithm (D.T.
 Lee) runs in O(n^2 log n) time.
 The shortest path is found using Djikstra's algorithm.